pieces-app/workshops/use-llm-anywhere/slides.md

 Demo asking an LLM a single long question.
 Note how the response streams back in real-time.

+This should be a single question, not a chat - chat is covered in the next few slides.

 Example - for example, ask the LLM how to create a dotnet console app in Visual Studio.

+In this case we are asking a question that has a long answer, potentially with code snippets.

+You will see the response is streaming in - the LLM returns the response in chunks as this is generated, as opposed to a single response.
+This is different from calling a standard REST API for example, where you get back a single response with all the content.

+The response has a mixture of text and code as relevant - this is formatted so whatever tool you are using to interact with the LLM can display it correctly.

 -->